roprgm/chat-voice-input/README.md

 pnpm build
 ```

-Run the minimal Web Speech demo with `pnpm demo`.
+Run the native browser transcriber demo with `pnpm demo`.
 For Vercel, use
 `pnpm build:demo` as the build command and `demo/dist` as the output directory.

 ## License